A Gander at the Wild Geese movie…

 The Stuart Granger Blogathon 2019, No 19

 This review was entered into Maddy Loves Her Classic Films Stewart Granger blogathon.
-Other films with this cast include Richard Harris in The Cassandra Crossing.
-Richard Burton stars in The Medusa Touch and Anne of a Thousand Days.
-He was also featured in a blogathon tribute last year on this site.
-Roger Moore starred in North Sea Hijack and The Cannonball Run HERE, about his car and HERE as a main review.
-Roger Moore is also reviewed in Bullseye, The Man who Haunted Himself, A Princess for Christmas and The James Bond Films HERE in his In Memoriam tribute post.
+Other films with this cast include Richard Harris in The Cassandra Crossing and Robin and Marian.
+Richard Burton stars in The Medusa Touch and Anne of a Thousand Days and more.
+Roger Moore starred in North Sea Hijack, his tribute HERE and MORE.
 Stewart Granger starred in Hotel, The Love Boat and Murder She Wrote.
 Jack Watson in All Creatures Great and Small and North Sea Hijack.